Ka Huna Massage

 Ka Huna bodywork originated in the South Pacific and was used during Rites of Passage as a transformational massage and healing system.

-This beautiful form of bodywork provides a holistic approach to healing by balancing the body-mind in its physical, emotional and spiritual dimensions.
+This beautiful form of bodywork provides a holistic approach to healing by balancing the body in its physical, emotional and spiritual dimensions.

 Ka Huna bodywork is unique in a number of respects.
-The practitioner uses their hands, forearms and elbows and moves around the table (using flowing Hula and Tai Chi style movements).
+The practitioner uses their hands, forearms and elbows and moves around the table (using flowing Hula movements).
 They work the energy to apply soft and deep tissue massage.
 Music is played and to attune to the flow of the massage to harmonise the various rhythms within the clients body, mind and soul.

 The 7 Principles of Huna

 The world is what you think it is